Tee1er/boing/README.md

 ### **maps**
 Lists maps available.
 ### **stop**
 Stops the server.
-Please use caution w/ this command.
+Please use caution w/ this command, as any changes you've made to the world will be deleted, and a new world will be randomly selected for you by the Mindustry server.
 ### **ip**
 Returns the IP address of the server.
-This does not guarantee the server is functional.
+This does not guarantee the server is functional, *but* if Boing is up, and the server hasn't crashed or been stopped deliberately, it's a good sign!
+The **ip** command uses https://www.ipify.org/.
 ### **help**
 This embed!
 Boing boing boing boing boi